Maturity of polymer processes

 Evaluation with maturity index

 To evaluate the different AM technologies AMPOWER has developed a model to characterize the maturity of an Additive Manufacturing technology based on two indices.
 The Industrialization Maturity Index and the Technology Maturity Index describe and compare the capabilities and adoption rate of each AM technology in the industrial environment.
 Both indices are crucial factors for evaluating the current status of any AM technology.
+Each category is weighted according to its specific importance.
+Typically, the technological maturity increases first, and the industrialization follows.

-• The Technology Maturity Index evaluates the process capability, system reliability and availability as well as implemented quality control measures.
+The Technology Maturity Index evaluates the process capability, system reliability and availability as well as implemented quality control measures.

 Technologies with AM Maturity Index “Prototype system” are still at an early development stage with in-house systems only or on the verge of first systems at beta-customers.
 Many of the technologies in this corridor are proprietary AM principles or just recently made public.